 Advanced Oil Painting

-If you have a comfortable grasp of painting techniques, brushwork, and color mixing.
-Class determines topic focus.
+For painters with a comfortable grasp of painting techniques, brushwork, and color mixing.
 Possible topics of focus include alla prima painting, painting faster, advanced color mixing, still life compositions, and old master approaches or opt to work on your own project.
-Not for beginners.
-This class requires the use of non-toxic Turpenoid Natural, rather than turpentine or other dangerous solvents.
+Note: This class requires the use of Gamsol Odorless Mineral Spirits (made by Gamblin Paints), rather than turpentine or other dangerous solvents.
+Bring supplies from your previous class, and we will add as needed.
 Supply list.
-For more information about Valorie and this class, check her blog at www.valoriesnyderart.blogspot.com.
+For more information about Valorie and this class, check her out online at her website or on her blog.

 Beginning and Intermediate Watercolor